Actindo-AG/Documentation/CommerceCloud/Integration/02_ManageSalesforceConnection.md

     + Enter the shop URL of the staging environment in the *URL* field.
     + Enter the client ID in the *Client ID* field.
     + Enter the client password in the *Client password* field.
-        > [Info] The client ID and client password will be provided to you by your Salesforce shop agency.
+        > [Info] The client ID and client password will be provided to you by your Salesforce Commerce Cloud shop agency.
     + Enter the email address of the user in the *Username* field.
     + Enter the user password in the *User password* field
     + Enter the user API access token in the *Access token* field.